Bodily Injury Liability Coverage

 If your car suffers significant covered damage, it may be declared a “total loss.”
-This means that it would cost more to repair your car than the car is worth, which would be determined by comparing the car’s Actual Cash Value (ACV), it is not practical and/or economically feasible to repair it.
+This means that based on the vehicle's Actual Cash Value (ACV), it is not practical and/or economically feasible to repair it.

 Uninsured and Underinsured Motorist Liability Coverage

 When you choose uninsured motorist liability coverage and you're involved in an accident with another driver who has no insurance, your insurance company will pay for covered damages up to the limits you chose when you bought the policy.

 When you choose underinsured motorist liability coverage and you’re involved in an accident with another driver who doesn't have enough coverage to pay for the damage he or she causes, your insurance company will pay for covered damages up to the limits you chose when you bought the policy.

 This material is for general informational purposes only.
 These definitions are broad descriptions of generally used insurance terms.
 They are not intended to alter or amend any insurance contract in any way and, in fact, these terms may mean something different in your insurance policy than how they are defined here.
 They also may mean something different, or may not apply at all, in certain states.
 You must check an actual insurance policy for a complete description of all coverage terms and conditions applicable to it.
 In the event of a disagreement between the definitions we are providing in this Glossary and an insurance policy, the terms of the policy will apply.